 Our culture is rooted in the Core Values we have developed.
 They are the lifeblood that governs every decision we make, treatment plan, marketing material, our hiring training program for employees in these words.
 Our leaders answer to these values, our company is responsible for carrying these out at all times.

 We take sleep seriously.
-We take patient care even more so.
+We take patient care more seriously.
 With many of our staff members having sleep apnea, each person receives the guidance and attention they deserve.

 Our patients demand that candor as well.
 We vow to remain clear and forthcoming no matter the audience.